kurtisdavid/animeSynopsisClassifier/README.md

 This final model used a **linear Support Vector Machine** after GridSearch and testing other models: (Logistic Regression, Naive Bayes, Random Forest).

 # 2. Flask Web Application
 To make my results interactive, I built a python web app using [Flask](http://flask.pocoo.org/).
-Click [here](https://kurtisdavid.pythonanywhere.com) to check it out!
-(Link coming soon)
+Click [here](predict.moe) to check it out!

 Here are some screenshots: